mohitkanwar/mercer-the-coolest-hour/README.md

 e.g. : `java -jar coolest-hour-1.0-RELEASE.jar 10001` returns the temperature report for tomorrow in New York.
 The report highlights the coolest hour

+The free version of APIs allows only 50 hits per day and is only meant for developers, the API Keys need to be purchased for enterprise level usage and replaced in application.properties

 Please refer to release notes for detailed instructions.